cf-toolsuite/sanford/docs/RUN.md

 A benefit of platform builds is that they occur on-platform.
 (Therefore, Docker does not need to be installed).
 We will assume that a Platform Engineer has set this up on our behalf.

-> You will likely need to change `us-west1-docker.pkg.dev/fe-cpage/west-sa-build-registry` above to an appropriate prefix targeting a shared contianer image registry.
+> You will likely need to change `us-west1-docker.pkg.dev/fe-cpage/west-sa-build-registry` above to an appropriate prefix targeting a shared container image registry.

 #### Validating build configuration